-Subject to the articles, the directors may delegate any of the powers which are conferred on them under the articles as they decide
+Subject to the articles, the directors may delegate any of the powers which are conferred on them under the articles:

-- (a) to such person or to such committee (consisting of one or more directors), - (b) by such means (including by power of attorney or the appointment of an agent), - (c) to such an extent, - (d) in relation to such matters or territories, and - (e) on such terms and conditions,
+- (a) to such person or to such committee (consisting of one or more directors); - (b) by such means (including by power of attorney); - (c) to such an extent; - (d) in relation to such matters or territories; and - (e) on such terms and conditions, as they decide.

-62 Further delegation
+6.2 Further delegation

-If the directors so specify, any delegation may authorise further delegation of the directors' powers by any person to whom they are delegated
+If the directors so specify, any delegation may authorise further delegation of the directors' powers by any person to whom they are delegated.